julienvollering/DSMdepth/ms/ms.md

 Different landforms and the changes they cause in the geometry between the radioactive source and the detector can also distort airborne measurements [@reinhardtGammaraySpectrometryVersatile2019].

 Studies comparing airborne and ground radiometric surveys confirm that they are poorly correlated in low-activity areas like peatlands [@kockComparisonAirborneTerrestrial2011; @karjalainenComparisonTwoGammaray2025].
-Karjalainen et al. [-@karjalainenComparisonTwoGammaray2025] found that ground-based measurements predicted peat depth better than airborne measurements.
+@karjalainenComparisonTwoGammaray2025 found that ground-based measurements predicted peat depth better than airborne measurements.
-Nevertheless, a large radiometric footprint did not prevent strong associations with peat depth in Gatis et al. [-@gatisMappingUplandPeat2019] and Marchant [-@marchantUsingRemoteSensors2021], perhaps because the extensive blanket bog landscape in these studies has more gradual changes in depth [@lindsayBogsEcologyClassification1995].
+Nevertheless, a large radiometric footprint did not prevent strong associations with peat depth in @gatisMappingUplandPeat2019 and @marchantUsingRemoteSensors2021, perhaps because the extensive blanket bog landscape in these studies has more gradual changes in depth [@lindsayBogsEcologyClassification1995].
-We are unsure whether short-range depth changes explain the weak associations that Siemon et al. [-@siemonAirborneElectromagneticRadiometric2020] found in a large raised bog.
+We are unsure whether short-range depth changes explain the weak associations that @siemonAirborneElectromagneticRadiometric2020 found in a large raised bog.

 Another possible reason for the poor predictive value of the radiometric data could be that other physical parameters influencing the amount of intercepted radiation varied too much within sites.
 Initial source strength, soil moisture, bulk density, and porosity all affect the amount of radiation that reaches the detector [@beamishGammaRayAttenuation2013; @reinhardtGammaraySpectrometryVersatile2019].